gitfrid/CS-Peirce/README.md

 ## This is a Prototype

-**The AI had built in subtle prior knowledge about the result (Hardy formula), which pull it towards the result, which is why teh script seems to work.
+**The AI had built in subtle prior knowledge about the result (Hardy formula), which pull it towards the result, which is why the script seems to work.
 What I have learned: Never blindly trust the results of AI or science!**

 Shouldn't there be a goal to compare it to, so that the methode knows what it is looking for?